The groups I've performed in over the years.

 Yarragon Pub has become somewhat of an enigma.
 I doubt if I'll be playing there anytime soon.

-I stopped by in October and witnessed Peter Calabro and Liz ? performing and was approached by Barry (the owner) who stated "I have a few vacancies in January" and before even finishing the sentance ran back into the pub and never quite finishing what he started.
+I stopped by in October and witnessed Peter Calabro and Liz ? performing and was approached by Barry (the owner) who stated "I have a few vacancies in January" and before even finishing the sentence ran back into the pub and never quite finishing what he started.
 Clearly I was targeted as a provider of music but was not of a sufficiently high standard to have him give me his full attention.
 I still doubt I'll be here anytime soon.

 I've done quite a bit of travelling lately, and that has proved worthwhile and rewarding.
 Sunbury, Johnsonville, Leongatha , Upwey, Heyfield, Yarram and more.